Organization & Modularity

 Why it matters

 In crowded environments (markets, transit, tourist sites), opportunistic theft targets visible, accessible external pockets.
 Hidden placement, combined with concealed zippers, significantly raises the effort threshold for thieves.
-For digital security, RFID skimming is a real threat in crowded areas with card skimmers.
+RFID blocking adds a layer of protection against skimming, though documented real-world attacks on modern chip cards are rare.
+The feature is inexpensive to add and harmless to have.

 How to identify it